velllectroniq/Amelia-s-Extended-Research/README.md

 &nbsp;
 &nbsp;
 &nbsp;
+&nbsp;
+&nbsp;

 ## Contact the Developer
-If you have any more questions, check out Infinitode 2 Discord - my Discord hanlde is _squaredot (SquareDot)
+If you have any more questions, check out Infinitode 2 Discord - my Discord handle is _squaredot (SquareDot)